paddy-r/StrEmbed-5-1/README.md

 h.p.rice@leeds.ac.uk

 <i>Instructions for use of StrEmbed-5-1
 StrEmbed-5 is written in Python and uses the modules listed in the "Requirements" document</i>
+A graphical user interface for visualisation and manipulation of part-whole relationships in assemblies of parts

 Two scripts are required:
 1. StrEmbed_5_1